sanskrit/raw_etexts_english/blogs/manasataramgini/2015-02-28_a-rambling-expatiation-instigated-by-the-self-interview-of-robert-burnham-jr.md

 +++
-title = "A rambling expatiation instigated by the self-interview of Robert Burnham,xa0Jr"
+title = "A rambling expatiation instigated by the self-interview of Robert Burnham, Jr"

 +++
 When we were young, the normally taciturn vaiśya-jyotiṣa once asked us